-The costs can be significant, ranging from tens of pounds to hundreds or in extreme cases thousands, depending on the type and extent of the damage or disruption caused by the incident.
+The costs can be significant, ranging from tens to hundreds, or in extreme cases, thousands of pounds, depending on the type and extent of the damage or disruption caused.

-Charging in such cases is perfectly legitimate and backed by legislation but this does not prevent it from coming as a nasty surprise to a driver who receives a bill.
+Charging in such cases is perfectly legitimate and backed by legislation but this doesn't stop it coming as a nasty surprise to a driver who receives a bill.

-Section 149 of the Highways Act 1980 gives the Highways Authority the power to clean the road and recover its expenses from the person causing the obstruction/nuisance.
+- Section 149 of the Highways Act 1980 gives the Highways Authority the power to clean the road and recover its expenses from the person causing the obstruction or nuisance.
 Charges should be related to reinstatement costs.

-Damage to third party property, which includes highway infrastructure, must be reported otherwise it is in itself an offence which attracts five to ten penalty points or a disqualification, a fine of up to £5,000 and up to six months imprisonment.
+Damage to third party property, including highway infrastructure, must be reported otherwise it is in itself an offence attracting severe penalties.
 The Highway Authority can also recover the cost of damage from the driver.

-Thankfully for some these additional costs may be recoverable as part of an insurance claim.
-Drivers should always check with their insurer but may end up paying the bill themselves though, depending on cover and the specifics of the incident.
+These additional costs may be recoverable as part of an insurance claim depending on your cover and the specifics of the incident.

-The AA advises drivers involved in any incident of the type described above to try to keep a check on what happens at the roadside, during conversations with officials and check any bills received.
+If you're unfortunate enough to be involved in an incident, try to keep a check on what happens at the roadside, during conversations with officials and check any bills received.

-Drivers are free to challenge the charges if they feel there are extenuating circumstances but no official appeal system exists
+- You're free to challenge the charges if you feel there are extenuating circumstances.